Learning the Interference Graph of a Wireless Network: Conclusions

 \subsubsection{Construct $G_D$ and $G_{H0}$}

+Assume $s\geq 2$.
 We now construct an underlying direct interference graph $G_D$, and add directed edges to form $G_{H0}$.
 An illustrative example of a possible $G_D$ is provided in Fig.~\ref{fig:int_example4}.
-We partition the node set into $\lceil n/(2d+s-1)\rceil $ groups.
-The first $\lfloor n/(2d+s-1)\rfloor$ groups consist of $2d+s-1$ nodes.
+We partition the node set into $\lceil n/(2(d+1)+s-1)\rceil $ groups.
+The first $\lfloor n/(2(d+1)+s-1)\rfloor$ groups consist of $2d+s-1$ nodes.
 The last group consists of the remaining nodes.
-In each group, except the last, we cluster $2d$ nodes into a pair of cliques, each clique consisting of $d$ nodes.
+In each group, except the last, we cluster $2(d+1)$ nodes into a pair of cliques, each clique consisting of $d+1$ nodes.
 The remaining $s-1$ nodes are ``independent'' nodes or ``atoms'', disconnected from all other nodes in the network.
-Thus, their activation status depends only on their own queue status; it is independent of everything else.
+Thus, their activation statuses depend only on their own queue statuses; they are independent of everything else.

 We construct $G_{H0}$ by adding directed edges to $G_D$.
 These edges will be added only between nodes in the same group.
 Hidden interference will thus exist only among nodes within the same group.
 It will not exist between groups.
-To get the hidden interference $G_{H0}$ consider each node in each clique in each group.
+To construct the hidden interference $G_{H0}$ consider each node in each clique in each group.
 Let all $s-1$ independent nodes in that same group be hidden interferers as well as one (any one) node in the other clique in the same group.
 Thus every node in each clique has exactly $s$ hidden interferers.
 We note that a node in a clique is allowed to interfere with more than one node in the other clique.
 The last group can have an arbitrary edge structure as long as it satisfies the maximum degree constraints.

-Part of the hidden graph structure are the probabilities $p_{ij}$, defined in~(\ref{eqn:pij}), of whether hidden interferer $i \in \Sc_j$ interferes with the transmission of node $j$.
+Part of the hidden graph structure are the probabilities $p_{ij}$, defined in~(\ref{eqn:pij}).
+Recall that $p_{ij}$ tells us the likelihood that hidden interferer $i \in \Sc_j$ interferes with the transmission of node $j$.
 We now specify these probabilities for $G_{H0}$.
-For all $i\in \Sc_j$ and $\Sc\subseteq \Vc\backslash\{i,j\}$, the hidden interference satisfies
+For all $i\in \Sc_j$ and $\Sc\subseteq \Vc\backslash\{i,j\}$, the hidden interferers satisfy